Sportive Breaks

 The entire area will be absolutely buzzing with activity today.
 It will be extremely busy everywhere and the roads up to the climb will close early.
 People park their camper vans up to a week before to get a good spot.

 Today’s stage starts in Gap in the southern Alps and finishes on the famous 21 hairpin bends of Alpe d’Huez.
-From our hotel in Alpe d’Huez is just a short walk to the bends.
+From your location in Alpe d’Huez it is just a short walk to the bends.
 Depending on how far you want to walk you can find a great vantage point today to watch the stage from the road side.
+Make sure to bring plenty of food and drink as you may be stuck in your location for a while.

 Daily Highlights

-Self-Supported ride or no riding today as it’s very busy
+Self-supported ride first thing or no riding today as it’s very busy

 Meals